What’s been going on?

 Feel like joining in?

 It’s always fun joining Canadian bloggers Donna and Deb for their What’s on your plate challenge series each month.
 These posts go live on the first Wednesday of each month and you can join in too with a food related post, just by adding your post to their linkup.

-It’s not too hard a challenge and I can assure you it’s not just for ‘proper’ cooks – as I explained above!!
+It’s not too hard a challenge and I can assure you it’s not just for ‘proper’ cooks – as I say every month!